smart-on-fhir/cumulus-library/docs/first-time-setup.md

 [Cumulus Aggregator](https://docs.smarthealthit.org/cumulus/aggregator/)
 - `generate-sql` and `generate-md` both create documentation artifacts, for users authoring studies
-- 'study-version' can provide the versions of one or more individual studies
 - `--version` will provide the installed version of `cumulus-library`

 You can use `--target` to specify a specific study to be run.
 You can use it multiple